 Wadsworth Public Library is reaching the community, even when closed.

-The City Club of Cleveland is engaging patrons in virtual forums.
+The City Club of Cleveland is promoting free speech virtually.

 The Florida Repertory Theater is raising money – even in the face of an empty theater.

-Instead of cancelling their annual fundraising gala, Florida Repertory Theater shifted to an entirely virtual format.
+Instead of canceling the 2020 gala, Florida Rep boldly shifted to an entirely virtual format.
 What's amazing?
 They still met their original fundraising goal.
-Thanks to the hard work of their savvy marketing team, on-staff video producer, and loads of in-house talent, the Theater created a memorable virtual experience complete with performances, authentic testimonials, and clear calls-to-action.
-Donors were given multiple ways to show their support – and they certainly did.
+Thanks to a savvy marketing team, video producer, and loads of talent, the Rep created a memorable virtual experience.
+The gala included performances, authentic testimonials, and clear calls-to-action.
+Donors were given multiple ways to show support – and they certainly did.
 Bravo!

 LakewoodAlive is fostering connections from a distance.

-A small but powerful force among Cleveland's community development corporations, LakewoodAlive is organizing weekly social media campaigns aimed at giving its residents community-wide activities that demonstrate, "we're all in this together."
-From Light the Lakewood Night to front porch sing-alongs, they are finding ways to keep the community united and help foster joy.
+A small but mighty force among Cleveland's community development corporations, LakewoodAlive is organizing weekly social media campaigns aimed at proving "we're all in this together."
+From Light the Lakewood Night to front porch sing-alongs, they have found ways to unite the community and foster joy.